Oklahoma Arts Council Honors KGOU Radio

 “I’m extremely excited about this award, not just for the well-deserved recognition for our KGOU department but because of the nomination from the Norman Arts Council, which makes it all the more special to receive,” said James P. Pappas, vice president for outreach and dean of the College of Liberal Studies.

-Media in the Arts Award is given to an individual member of the media or media outlet that demonstrates commitment to the arts in Oklahoma documented through public awareness, support, fairness, initiative, creativity, and professionalism in reporting.
+Media in the Arts Award is given to an individual member of the media or media outlet that demonstrates a commitment to the arts in Oklahoma documented through public awareness, support, fairness, initiative, creativity, and professionalism in reporting.

 “We are honored and excited to receive this prestigious award and to have the efforts of our team recognized,” said Karen Holp, general manager of KGOU Radio.